cloudflare/cloudflare-docs/products/gateway/src/content/connecting-to-gateway/Troubleshooting.md

 We present an HTTP error page in the following cases:

-### An untrusted certificate is presented from the origin to Gateway
+#### An untrusted certificate is presented from the origin to Gateway.

 Gateway will consider a certificate is untrusted if any of these three conditions are true: